Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Introduction

-Conservation schemes are the other piece of the solution.
-They ensure that the AIWP model outputs obey conservation laws for global mass and energy.
-In \citeA{sha2025improving}, the integration of conservation schemes in constant pressure level AIWP models provided a clear and explainable reduction of drizzle bias---a common problem of weather models \cite<e.g.>{gutowski2003temporal}.
-With conservation schemes turned on, AIWP models were guided to control the total amount of precipitation and ensure that the global net evaporation and precipitation sum is balanced.
-Inspired by the success of \citeA{sha2025improving}, we have developed a new set of conservation schemes specifically for hybrid sigma-pressure level AIWP models to mitigate the blurriness in precipitation forecasts.
+Several studies have identified the effectiveness of using physical constraints in AIWP models \cite<e.g.>{wang2025condensnet,watt2023ace,yuval2024neural,sha2025improving}.
+Many of which also benefit precipitation forecasts.
+Notably, in \citeA{sha2025improving}, the integration of global mass and energy conservation constraints in constant pressure level AIWP models provided a clear reduction of drizzle bias---a common problem of weather models \cite<e.g.>{gutowski2003temporal}.
+To ensure that the benefits of physical constraints can be preserved under terrain-following coordinates, in this study, we developed a new set of conservation schemes as constraints, similar to that of \citeA{sha2025improving}, but specifically for hybrid sigma-pressure levels to examine its interaction with the terrain-following coordinates.

-We evaluate the proposed solutions using FuXi \cite{chen2023fuxi}, an AIWP model architecture validated on Weatherbench2 \cite{rasp2024weatherbench}.
+We evaluate the proposed solutions above using FuXi \cite{chen2023fuxi}, an AIWP model architecture validated on Weatherbench2 \cite{rasp2024weatherbench}.
 In our experiments, the ERA5, re-gridded to 1.0$\mathrm{^\circ}$ grid spacing, is used for training, while the Integrated Multi-satellitE Retrievals for Global Precipitation Measurement \cite<IMERG; >{huffman2020integrated} serves as the verification target.
 The technical foundation of this study is based on the Community Research Earth Digital Intelligence Twin \cite<CREDIT; >{schreck2024community} platform hosted at NSF National Center for Atmospheric Research (NCAR).

-This study addresses two key questions: (1) Can hybrid sigma-pressure coordinates combined with conservation schemes improve AI-driven precipitation forecasts?
-(2) Can we explain the mechanisms behind these improvements?
-By answering the questions, we aim to provide insights into the limitations of constant pressure level AIWP models in precipitation forecasts, and how such limitations can be tackled.
-In addition, we hope to inspire future innovations to bring more atmospheric science domain knowledge to the development of AIWP models.
+This study addresses three key questions: (1) Can terrain-following coordinates improve AI-driven precipitation forecasts?
+(2) Can AIWP physical constraints be applied under terrain-following coordinates and provide combined precipitation forecast benefits?
+(3) Can we provide a physical basis for these improvements?
+By answering the questions, we aim to bring insights into the limitations of constant pressure level AIWP models in precipitation forecasts and how such limitations can be tackled.
+In addition, we hope to inspire future innovations to introduce more atmospheric science domain knowledge to the development of AIWP models.